eternal-flame-AD/gotify-webhook-misskey/README.md

 2. Copy the Webhook URL and secret to Misskey (Settings -> Webhook)

   a.
-Set the base URL to receive any of 'replied to', 'renoted', 'mentioned' (reactions seem to have bugs upstream and nothing is received)
+Set the base URL to receive any of 'replied to', 'renoted', 'mentioned', 'followed' (reactions seem to have bugs upstream and nothing is received)

-  b.
-Set the base URL plus `/follow` to receive 'followed' events

 3. Done!